-❖ We are creating a flag using a CASE statement, so select Advanced expression and click Next.
+❖ To create a flag using a CASE statement, select Advanced expression and click Next.

 Enter the expression while typing or clicking the functions and column names and click Next.

 Enter the New Computed Column as the Identifier and Column Name and click Next.